-In 1927, Paramount Pictures purchased 2,700 acres of the old Rancho Las Virgenes for use as a “movie ranch.”
-Today, the site is still a very active filming location, but it’s also a great place to reconnect with nature and one of the most unique sites in any National Park in the country.
+In 1927, Paramount Pictures purchased 2,700 acres of the old Rancho Las Virgenes for use as a movie ranch.
+Today, the site is still a very active filming location, but it’s also a great place to reconnect with nature.

 In the early 1980s, the National Park Service purchased 700 acres of the ranch and opened it to the public.